Khris Middleton NBA Preview vs. the Pacers

-The Milwaukee Bucks, with Khris Middleton, face the Indiana Pacers at 8:00 PM ET on Monday.
+The Milwaukee Bucks, with Khris Middleton, face off versus the Indiana Pacers at 7:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will dive into Middleton's stats and trends, helping you make good picks on prop bets.
+In this article we will break down Middleton's prop bets, using stats to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.